VirtualGirl1/LearnSharp/Writerside/topics/Calculator-in-a-class.md

 ## Bonus Challenge

-Now that you have your working calculator add methods for each of the operations that will perform that operation and return the result.
+Now that you have your working calculator try adding methods for each of the operations that will perform that operation and return the result.